gagasdiv/sample-soles-ecommerce/README.md

 ### Database Setup

 - Set up a Postgres instance
-- Create an empty database for this project
+- Create _three_ empty databases for this project: product, order, inventory
 - Migrations will run automatically when project is run later

 ### Services Initialization: